waymanbell/dnd5ecampmanager/README.md

 !roll AdB - Rolls A-quanity of B-sided dice, displays the rolls and the total.
 !roll AdB-C - As above, subtracts C-modifier from total !roll AdB+C - As above, adds C-modifier to total

+The code imports the bot's token from "tokenfile.py" which is not included in this repository.
+The sole contents of "tokenfile.py" is a declaration of BOTTOKEN which stores the bot's token.
+I chose to do this so that I could place the bot on github without necessarily sharing the token itself.